kavia-common/device-inventory-6039-5923/Backend/README.md

 # Backend - Device Inventory

 This is the Flask backend for the Device Inventory project.
-It exposes RESTful endpoints and integrates with MongoDB via `pymongo` (to be implemented).
+It exposes RESTful endpoints and integrates with MongoDB via `pymongo`.

 ## Running the server (dev)